Q. Where do I get school uniforms?

 Q. Can I work in my child’s classroom?

-A. Yes, parents who have completed the Safe Environment Training program and a background check (fingerprinted through the Diocese of Orlando) are welcome to volunteer at school.
+A. Yes, parents who have completed the Safe Environment Training program and a background check (fingerprinted through the Diocese of Orlando) are welcome to volunteer at the school.
 Teachers will coordinate classroom help.

 Q. What other ways can I help at school?